guardian/dupin/README.md

 # Dupin

+> But it is in matters beyond the limits of mere rule that
+> the skill of the analyst is evinced.
+He makes in silence
+> a host of observations and inferences....
+>
+> — Edgar Allan Poe, The Murders in the Rue Morgue

 Dupin is a tool to help discover secrets in Git repositories.

 It is designed to be used as a tool for regularly scanning an